j-jamshidi/ONT_amp_phase/README.md

 ## Introduction

 Targeted sequencing of amplicons generated using long-range PCR and sequenced with Oxford Nanopore Technology allows for in-depth analysis of specific genomic regions.
-This pipeline automates the process of evaluating the quality of these reads, identifying genetic variants within the amplicons, and more specifically determining the phase of two pre-determined variants (i.e., whether two variants are on the same chromosome - *cis* - or on different chromosomes - *trans*).
+This pipeline automates the process of evaluating the quality of these reads, identifying genetic variants within the amplicons (variant calling), and more specifically determining the phase of two pre-determined variants (i.e., whether two variants are on the same chromosome - *cis* - or on different chromosomes - *trans*).
 The pipeline is flexible, and also supports single-variant localization/QC.

 ## Features